atbcb/usab-uswds/_pages/about/budget-performance/par.md

 November 10, 2022

-I am pleased to present the Access Board’s Performance and Accountability Report for Fiscal Year 2022.
-This report provides key information on the Access Board’s progress in meeting its mission and managing its financial responsibilities.
+I am pleased to present the Access Board’s Performance and Accountability Report for Fiscal Year 2022.&nbsp;
+This report provides key information on the Access Board’s progress in meeting its mission and managing its financial responsibilities.&nbsp;
 Our agency has a proud history of serving the public through its programs focused on accessibility for people with disabilities.

-Fiscal Year 2022 was a year of continued success.
-The Access Board continues to develop accessibility requirements, provide technical assistance and training, and enforce access requirements for the Federal government.
+Fiscal Year 2022 was a year of continued success.&nbsp;
+The Access Board continues to develop accessibility requirements, provide technical assistance and training, and enforce access requirements for the Federal government.&nbsp;
 We will continue to strive for excellence to fulfill our responsibilities to provide accessibility for people with disabilities.

 Sincerely,